brundonsmith/thin-cms/README.md

 Whether or not this number is considered to be money.
 Affects appearance and decimal precision in the Admin UI.

-# Future features
+# Things I'm working on
 - Toast/flash messages for confirmations and notifications
 - Site global settings
 - Admin UI theming?
-- Rich text editor
+- WYSIWYG editor
 - Datepicker
 - Sort/search in collection views
 - Pagination/infinite scroll in collection views
-- Intelligent support for Mongoose validation attributes
+- Client-side visuals for Mongoose validation attributes
 - Support for object relationship properties

+# Things that would be neat
+- Support for non-Mongo databases

+If anyone feels like grabbing a feature off of one of these lists - especially the "neat" list - and developing it and submitting a pull request, I'd officially certify you as a Really Cool Person.